helix-editor/helix/book/src/textobjects.md

 ## Selecting and manipulating text with textobjects

-In Helix, textobjects are a way to select, manipulate and operate on a piece of text in a structured way.
+In Silicon, textobjects are a way to select, manipulate and operate on a piece of text in a structured way.
 They allow you to refer to blocks of text based on their structure or purpose, such as a word, sentence, paragraph, or even a function or block of code.